Tumby Bay, South Australia: Tourism

 Tumby Bay is a popular holiday destination during the summer months.
 One of the major drawcards to the area is its fishing, with a wide array of fish species available, including King George Whiting and Snapper.
-Fishing can be enjoyed from the town jetty, the surrounding beach and rock areas, as well as from a boat, which allows access to the Sir Joseph Banks Group.
+Up until late 2022 fishing could be enjoyed from the town jetty, but the jetty is now closed indefinitely for repairs.
+Fishing from surrounding beach and rock areas, as well as from a boat, is possible and allows access to the Sir Joseph Banks Group.
 In 2001, a marina was constructed to allow easy all weather boat launching for a range of boat sizes, as well as opening up new real estate options.

 The safe, calm waters and the white sand of the bay lend themselves to a variety of watersports including swimming, snorkelling, scuba diving and water skiing for those with access to a boat.
 The town has a caravan park and a number of hotels and apartments offering tourist accommodation.
 The township affords easy access to a variety of facilities and shops.